Alzheimer's & Dementia

 Federal Alzheimer's research does not change CareHub's near-term launch plan, but it does strengthen the long-term market signal: earlier detection, better biomarker visibility, and stronger caregiver coordination are moving up the national agenda.

-- Earlier diagnosis pressure: NIH-backed biomarker work points toward earlier identification of Alzheimer's disease, which increases the need for tools that can track daily function and caregiver observations between visits.
+- Earlier diagnosis pressure: biomarker work points toward earlier identification of Alzheimer's disease, which increases the need for tools that can track daily function and caregiver observations between visits.

 Strategic Advantage